TonyScript/tonyscript.github.io/README.md

-# TonyScript
+# BLOG

-TonyScript - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
+Jekyll-Uno - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.

 ### Features